| Written by Mark Buzinkay

 When it comes to maritime operations, experts identify maritime access as the component that has a massive impact on container terminal efficiency.
 It influences the average anchorage time (ships are waiting for an available berth) and the average ship turnaround time (the time it takes to service a vessel after it's docked).
 The impact of maritime access is immediately visible as it will limit the maximization of the produced output.

 But berth occupancy and turnaround time are just some indicators of port efficiency.
-An interlinked chain of factors - from maritime operations to terminal and hinterland operations- will most likely impact other elements of port terminal operations.
+An interlinked chain of factors - from maritime operations to terminal and hinterland operations- will most likely impact other elements of port terminal operations (like container handling).
 This includes:

 Noting that the most important factor in hinterland operations is the capacity for local roads connected to the port to handle related traffic, they cite street-level congestion as a major factor that impairs port performance.